Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/325_Maximum_Size_Subarray_Sum_Equals_k .md

 The subarray sum reminds me the range sum problem.
 Preprocess the input array such that you get the range sum in constant time.

+Note that the numbers in the range sum can be an arbitrary vector with 0/positive/negative numbers, this is because the original vector is arbitrary vector too.

 * sum[i] means the sum from 0 to i inclusively
 * the sum from i to j is sum[j] - sum[i - 1] except that from 0 to j is sum[j]
 * j-i is equal to the length of subarray of original array. we want to find the max(j - i)